fermi-ad/rust-env-var-lib/README.md

 {
     use env_var;

-    // my_val will be a String parsed from the value of the environment variable,
+    // my_val will be an i32 parsed from the value of the environment variable.
-    // or 42 if the variable isn't set or the value cannot be coerced to an i32 let my_val = env_var::get("MY_KEY").or(42_i32);
+    // If the variable isn't set or the value cannot be coerced to an i32, the
+    // default of 42 will be used. let my_val = env_var::get("MY_KEY").or(42_i32);
 }
 ```